 - Must be available to volunteer at least 2 hours each week

 - Long-term commitment of at least 40 hours volunteerism

 Volunteering during the School Year

-We ask our new students to volunteer Monday through Friday, no later than 4pm-6pm so that staff are available to offer support.
+We ask our new students to volunteer Monday through Friday so that staff are available to offer support.
 Weekend volunteering is not an option for new junior volunteers but is an option later on.

 High School Observation

-Short-term observation of staff and physicians is reserved for college students.
-Once you graduate from high school, you are eligible to apply to shadow.
+Short-term observation of staff and physicians is reserved for college students only.
 If you are interested in gaining more experience now, we encourage you to explore our junior volunteer program.